Particle filter efficiency under limited communication: Numerical examples

-Finally, we numerically investigate the effects of using sparse $C$-regular networks on the stability of the $\alpha$-SMC algorithm.
-Three settings are considered, each with the same connectivity constant $C$. \begin{itemize} \item[(a)] A local exchange scheme \cite{heine2017fluctuations} where the particle with index $1 \leq i \leq N$ is only connected to the particle $j \in \{i-\floor{C/2}, i-\floor{C/2}+1, \ldots, i+\floor{C/2}\} \mod N$.
-This is referred to as ``local exchange'' in this section.
+We numerically investigate the effects of using sparse $d$-regular networks on the stability of the $\alpha$-sequential Monte Carlo algorithm.
+Three settings are considered. \begin{itemize} \item[(a)] A local exchange scheme \citep{heine2017fluctuations}.

-\item[(b)] Generating at the start of the algorithm a graph $\G_N$ uniformly sampled over the set of undirected $C$-regular graphs on $N$ vertices and fixing throughout the algorithm the connectivity matrix as the Markov transition matrix of the random walk on $\G_N$.
-This is the setting analysed in \cref{sec.non-asymptotic_analysis} and is referred to as ``fixed $\alpha$'' in this section.
+\item[(b)] Generating an $\alpha$ matrix as described in \cref{sec.randomalpha} at the beginning of the algorithm and fixing it throughout.
+This is the setting considered in \cref{sec.non-asymptotic_analysis} and is referred to as `random $d$-regular (no permutation)' in this section.

-\item[(c)] Generating at each time a randomised connectivity matrix as in (b); this is the setting analysed in \cref{eq.randomized_connections} and is referred to as ``random $\alpha$'' in this section.
+\item[(c)] Randomly permuting the matrix generated in (b) at time time step; this is the setting considered in \cref{sec:randomized_connections} and is referred to as ``random $d$-regular (with permutation)' in this section.